cheloff/resume/resume.md

 ### Interests

 * I spend much of my day tweaking my development workflow and reading about the latest coding practices
-* Loves playing tennis and running
+* Loves playing tennis and skateboarding